mmenestret/jdegoes.github.io/_posts/2014-07-01-rise-of-nosql.md

 ## What's Next?

-NoSQL adoption is currently driving the creation of billion dollar database copmanies, the likes of which have not been seen in *decades*.
+NoSQL adoption is currently driving the creation of billion dollar database companies, the likes of which have not been seen in *decades*.
 The money being poured into this sector will spawn other billion dollar NoSQL industries, in much the same way that RDBMS spawned BI, ETL, data warehousing, and many others.

 It's a *massive* landgrab right now, as every NoSQL vendor tries to carve out the largest set of use cases that their technology can handle.